Sigurd: The Poetic Edda

 The Poetic Edda appears to have been compiled around 1270 in Iceland, and assembles mythological and heroic songs of various ages.
 The story of Sigurd forms the core of the heroic poems collected here.
 However, the details of Sigurd's life and death in the various poems contradict each other, so that "the story of Sigurd does not emerge clearly from the Eddic verse".

-Generally, none of the poems is thought to have been composed before 900 and some appear to have been written in the thirteenth century.
+Generally, none of the poems are thought to have been composed before 900 and some appear to have been written in the 13th century.
 It is also possible that apparently old poems have been written in an archaicizing style and that apparently recent poems are reworkings of older material, so that reliable dating is impossible.

 The Poetic Edda identifies Sigurd as a king of the Franks.

 Frá dauða Sinfjötla

 Frá dauða Sinfjötla is a short prose text between the songs.
 Sigurd is born at the end of the poem; he is the posthumous son of Sigmund, who dies fighting the sons of Hunding, and Hjordis.
 Hjordis is married to the son of Hjálprek and allowed to raise Sigurd in Hjálprek's home.